Shift Before You Learn: Enabling Low-Rank Representations in Reinforcement Learning: Related Work

 \section{Related Work}

 \paragraph{Low-rank approximations in RL.} Low-rank models are ubiquitous in reinforcement learning.
-These models rely on low-rank approximations of certain matrices: most notably the Laplacian \citep{mahadevan2005value,mahadevan2007protovalue,machado2017laplacian,wu2019laplacian,klissarov2023deeplaplacian,gomez2024proper} and the successor representation \citep{dayan1993improving,stachenfeld2014design,kulkarni2016deepsuccessor,machado2018eigenoption,machado2023temporal,touati2021learning,touati2022does}.
+These models rely on low-rank approximations of certain matrices: most notably the Laplacian \citep{mahadevan2005value,mahadevan2007protovalue,machado2017laplacian,wu2019laplacian,klissarov2023deeplaplacian,gomez2024proper} and the successor representation \citep{dayan1993improving,stachenfeld2014design,kulkarni2016deepsuccessor,machado2018eigenoption,machado2023temporal,touati2021learning,touati2022does}, the latter often considered a better candidate for low-rank modeling \citep{touati2022does}.
 While these models are empirically effective and supported by intuitive heuristics based on spectral properties (see e.g. \citep{lelan2022generalization}), they often lack rigorous theoretical justification.
 Our work aims to address this gap by establishing a connection between low-rank structures and the mixing behavior of the underlying dynamics.